paulorvdc/paulorvdc.github.io/_talks/2023-06-28-talk-dinobbio-dataweek2023.md

 [More information here](https://www.youtube.com/live/n8Kb2P8ilwg?feature=share&t=25619)

-Presenting the DINOBBIO project and some results with the Automatic Extraction of Biochemical Knowledge from Acamic Papers contained in NatUKE and the BiKE Challenge
+Presenting the DINOBBIO project and some results with the Automatic Extraction of Biochemical Knowledge from Academic Papers contained in NatUKE and the BiKE Challenge